 That’s your call of course.
 VDY delivered over the last several years on total return and on dividend income.
 VDY is more concentrated.
 It’s a big bet.
 If the financials get hit, you go down with the ship .

-XEI may roar back if energy makes a comeback.
+XEI may continue to fight back if energy continue its near term outperformance.
+XEI has outperformed VDY over the last 3 years.
+Yes, that was an easy call.
 Again, VDY is more comfortable taking the tolls by way of the pipelines.
-It will leave the energy exploration and production risk to XEI.
+It will leave more of the energy exploration and production risk to XEI.

 You don’t have to go all in.
-And many would suggest you do not use a dividend ETF as a core holding.
+And many would suggest you do not need to use a dividend ETF as a core holding.
 I’ll leave that up to you.

 Cut your fees, get some offers here …